plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/implementation_status.md

 The immediate focus will be on:
 1. Implementing tests for the Portfolio Tracker components
 2. Creating Risk Manager tests
-3. Developing integration tests across components
+3. Developing the Position Reconciliation system

 Once the core component tests are complete, we'll move on to integration tests for the system as a whole.